HChoiLab/RetrogradeNetworkAnalysis/README.md

 #### `IterativeMethod.py`
 - Import `iterativeTCCT` to iterate hierarchy scores of all cortical & thalamic regions.
 ### Comparison to shuffled connectivity data
 To determine how hierarchical the mouse brain is, evaluate the lower bound of the global hierarchy score by using a shuffled connectivity dataset.
 To do this, use `run_CC_shuffled.py` (with `func_unsupervised_CC_antero.py` and `func_unsupervised_CC_retro.py`) and `run_TCCT_shuffled.py` (with `func_unsupervised_TC_shuffled.py` and `func_unsupervised_CT_shuffled.py`).
-When incorporating thalamic areas into our shuffled hierarchy, there is a multiplier that necessitates most of the TC+CT connections are either FF or FB.
+When incorporating thalamic areas into our shuffled hierarchy, there is an additional multiplier that necessitates TC and CT connections have similar FF/FB distributions.
 Otherwise, we would end up with a hierarchy with all thalamic areas on the top or the bottom, rather than these areas being spread across the hierarchy.
 ### Inter-module and intra-module hierarchy
 To find hierarchies within each cortical module or a hierarchy of cortical modules themselves, run `run_CC_module.py` and `run_TCCT_module.py` to obtain CC and CC+TCCT-based hierarchies.
 For these hierarchies, instead of searching for the optimal mapping of FF/FB using a very limited dataset of intra-module or inter-module connections, use the pre-generated mapping of clusters found from our hierarchy of all CC, TC, and CT connections, available in `clustermapping.xlsx`.
 In this paper, we show the inter-module hierarchy (module ='inter_predefined').